snyk-labs/snyk-cloud-aws-importer/.github/CONTRIBUTING.md

 - add tests for newly added code (and try to mirror directory and file structure if possible)
 - spell check
 - PRs will not be code reviewed unless all tests are passing

-*Important:* when fixing a bug, please commit a **failing test** first so that Travis CI (or I can) can show the code failing.
-Once that commit is in place, then commit the bug fix, so that we can test *before* and *after*.

-Remember that you're developing for multiple platforms and versions of node, so if the tests pass on your Mac or Linux or Windows machine, it *may* not pass elsewhere.